James Kaiser

 Inner Canyon

 Hiking trails descend from both rims to the bottom of the Canyon.
-Along the way they pass though 11 layers of ancient rocks, ranging in age from 250 million to nearly two billion years old—almost half the age of the Earth!
+Along the way, they pass through 11 layers of ancient rocks, ranging in age from 250 million to nearly two billion years old—almost half the age of the Earth!

 At the bottom of the Canyon, near the junction of three popular trails, lies Phantom Ranch, an overnight lodge offering comfortable beds and home-cooked meals.
 Guided mule trips are also offered along several Grand Canyon trails, and both day and overnight trips are available.